billwi/StarWarsLEDStrip/Readme.md

 ### Power supply

 The power supply of choice was a 5 volt, 18 amp transformer from alitove.
 It worked well, providing screw terminals for the positive and negative.
+[Something like this, except 18 amps](https://www.amazon.com/ALITOVE-Adapter-Converter-Charger-5-5x2-1mm/dp/B01M0KLECZ/ref=cm_cr_arp_d_product_top?ie=UTF8)

 ### Logic board

 An Arduino Uno was used due to the low power consumption, however any cheap programming board would have worked, namely any Arduino clone, any Arduino board, or a Teensy.
+An official [Arduino Uno](https://www.amazon.com/Arduino-Uno-R3-Microcontroller-A000066/dp/B008GRTSV6/ref=sr_1_4?ie=UTF8&qid=1512700508&sr=8-4) was used, but a [good clone](https://www.amazon.com/Elegoo-Board-ATmega328P-ATMEGA16U2-Arduino/dp/B01EWOE0UU/ref=sr_1_3?ie=UTF8&qid=1512700508&sr=8-3&keywords=arduino+uno) would have worked just as well.

 ### LEDs

 2-5 meter strips of WS2812B strips were used.
 These were water proof, with a plastic sheath and glued down ends.
 This is useful since the lights will be placed outdoors.
+Two reels of [this](https://www.amazon.com/dp/B018X04ES2/ref=psdc_11974311_t1_B00ZHB9M6A) were used.

 ### 470 ohm resistor